Student Loans Mortgage Guidelines on Home Loans

 - A permanent amortized, fixed payment may be used in the debt ratio when the lender retains documentation to verify the payment is fixed, the interest rate is fixed, and the repayment term is fixed

 - Like FHA Loans, 1.0% of the outstanding loan balance needs to be used as a hypothetical monthly student loan payment

-- Taking 5.0% of outstanding balance of student loan
+- Taking 5.0% of the outstanding balance of student loan

-- Or the monthly payment that is reporting on borrowers credit report
+- Or the monthly payment that is reported on borrowers’ credit report

 VA student loans mortgage guidlines are very lenient due to being able to exempt deferred student loans deferred longer than 12 months.

 HUD and Fannie Mae Student Loans Mortgage Guidelines